GhostWrench/cexcept/README.md

 C: This library forces the use of function output parameters for errors?
 Gross! that is not very elegant.
 Can't you come up with anything more clever?

-A: No, use the function call paramters for output like a real developer.
+A: No, use the function call parameters for output like a real developer.
 You do know how to use pointers right?
 It is clear from the design of C that function outputs were only meant for exception handling.

 C: Why is there no try, catch, finally?
 Everyone knows that real exceptions have a try catch and finally and exception types!